chloelee767/zb4171-monocle/README.md

 ```

 - The input file should be a RDS file with a `cell_data_set` containing the trajectories and pseudotimes learnt by Monocle (ie. up to `order_cells`).
 This is the output of `run_monocle.py`.
-- The output file will be a CSV file: see `sample/results/marrow_umapNN_15.csv` for an example of what it looks like
+- The output file will be a CSV file: see `sample/results/marrow_umapNN_15.csv` for an example of what it looks like.

 #### Limitations
 - The script can currently only extract the coordinates of the first 2 UMAP dimensions.